AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 With a BYOL license model, you need to have a customer ID provided by Aviatrix to be able to use the product.
 Your Aviatrix Sales representative will provide you with a customer ID.
 Customer IDs for CoPilot use the prefix `avx-cplt-`.

 When you perform the initial setup of CoPilot, you will be prompted to enter your customer ID and CoPilot will allocate a license to you based on your customer ID.
-You can view when the license will expire in the CoPilot Settings > Licensing page.
+Your customer ID can be associated with more than one license.
+The license key has the quantity or *allocation count* for the number of CoPilot instances that can use the license at a given time (the default count is 2).
+If the license key is greater than one, the key can be used by more than one instance.
+You can see when the license will expire and see the used and total allocation count of your license in CoPilot Settings > Licensing.

-Each CoPilot instance consumes one license from your customer ID.
 When your customer ID expires, you can ask for a license extension from your Sales representative.
 In this case, you must reset your customer ID for the extension by navigating to CoPilot Settings > Licensing and clicking the **RESET** button.

-If you ever want to terminate your current instance of CoPilot and deploy a new instance using the same license associated with your customer ID, ensure you first release the CoPilot license of the current instance first by navigating to CoPilot Settings > Licensing and clicking the **RESET** button.
+If you need to terminate your current instance of CoPilot and deploy a new instance using the same license associated with your customer ID, first release the CoPilot license of the current instance by navigating to CoPilot Settings > Licensing and clicking the **RESET** button.
 After you deploy the new instance of CoPilot, you will be prompted to enter the customer ID during initial setup.
 Re-enter the same customer ID.

 Subscribe to a CoPilot Offer
 ============================